Joseph-RF/RayTracer_Engine/README.md

 This section is to list bugs or limitations of the project

 * Inconsistent behaviour with the outline function.
 Sometimes object selected will be visible behind others, other times it won't.
 Most likely related to which is drawn first.
+* Lighting not behaving as expected.
+Excluding spectral component of lighting seems to fix things.
+Spectral component of lighting disabled for now.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>